 It is also a great option if you find you have difficulty leaving the house for any reason (mobility, childcare, fears) it is a really good way of getting help.
 Also great to fit into a busy day, no need to spend time travelling.

-New!
-Email counselling - if it's difficult to find the time to be alone for an hour, email might be the answer.
+Email counselling can be a great option if it's difficult to find the time to be alone for an hour - email might be the answer.
 It means you can fit it in between home schooling, work and all the other pressures we live with.
-Contact me to find out more!
+Contact me to find out more.

 Would you like to feel better about yourself and your life?